dotnet/vscode-csharp/debugger.md

 **OSX:** .NET Core requires openSSL to work.
 Don't forget this!
 Execute: `brew install openssl`

 ##### 3: Install C# Extension for VS Code
-Open the command palette in VS Code (`F1`) and type `ext install C#` to trigger the installation of the extension.
+Open the command palette in VS Code (press <kbd>F1</kbd>) and type `ext install C#` to trigger the installation of the extension.
 VS Code will show a message that the extension has been installed and it will restart.

 If you have previously installed the C# extension, make sure that you have a recent version.
-You can check this by opening the command palette (`F1`) and running `Extensions: Show Installed Extensions`.
+You can check this by opening the command palette (press <kbd>F1</kbd>) and running `Extensions: Show Installed Extensions`.

 ##### 4: Wait for download of platform-specific files
 The first time that C# code is opened in VS Code, the extension will download the platform-specific files needed for debugging and editing.
 Debugging and editor features will not work until these steps finish.